 Once seated, tapenade is served to whet your appetite.
 Tapenade rather than butter because Cigalon is a restaurant that celebrates cuisine from Provence.
-You’ll figure this out pretty quickly after you glance over the menu with dishes like salad Niçoise salad and pissaladièreA thin local pizza with tomatoes anchovies and black olives making an appearance.
-Though, there are a lot of other non-Provençal dishes on the menu so if you’re looking for a purely authentic local menu, you might be best to try elsewhere.
+You’ll figure this out pretty quickly after you glance over the menu with dishes like salad Niçoise salad and pissaladière making an appearance.
+Though, there are a lot of other non-Provençal dishes on the menu as well.

-Having said that, all dishes on offer are appealing.
-As a starter though, you should definitely try the steamed courgette with spicy quinoa and pistouA cold sauce made from garlic, fresh basil and olive oil.
-For your main course, dedicated carnivores should ask for the rack of lamb or the beef ongletA French cut of beef, known as flank steak in English.
+As a starter though, you should definitely try the steamed courgette with spicy quinoa and pistou – the Provencal version of pesto.
+For your main course, dedicated carnivores should ask for the rack of lamb or the beef onglet.
 As these are grilled, there’s no special recipe but you’ll really appreciate the quality and flavour of the meat.
 For a side, go for the black olive mash, which is really tasty and another taste of the sunny South of France.